-In an eCommerce context, these 'feeds' are used by product marketing channels like Amazon, Google Shopping and Facebook to take in online merchants’ product data and use it to display product listings.
+In an eCommerce context, these 'feeds' are used by sales and marketing channels like Google Shopping, ebay, Pricerunner and Facebook to receive the product data from eCommerce merchants and then use it to display their product listings on their site.

 Product feeds play a vital role in getting data from your online store to be listed on global marketplaces.